Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 - Denial of inheritance without explicit estate documents

-- Inequitable financial outcomes upon separation
+- Potential inequitable financial outcomes upon separation

-- Expensive and contentious litigation to establish rights
+- Litigation to establish rights

 Washington's Evolving Legal Landscape

-Our attorneys stay current with important developments:
+Our attorneys stay current with developments:

 - Recent Washington Supreme Court decisions affecting unmarried couples